RudeySH/lastfm-bulk-edit/README.md

 ### Why did my edit not save properly?

 There could be many reasons for this.
 Sometimes Last.fm servers are too busy, try again later.
 Keep in mind that it is not possible to change just the upper or lower casing of names, [due to how these are stored in Last.fm's database](https://getsatisfaction.com/lastfm/topics/website-update-12-march-editing-scrobbles-subscriber-feature).
-It appears this extends to hyphens as well, for example you can't always change "Blink 182" to "blink-182".

 ### How do I get in contact with you?